-- ◊ Justify the removal of trees from within any development site. - Operation of the provided and the pro
+- ♦ Justify the removal of trees from within any development site. - Demonstrate that trees shown for retention can be effectively retained both during construction and occupation phases of development.

 The preferred methodology for doing this is the preparation and submission of an Arboricultural Implications Assessment (AIA).
 The AIA should include: